 If an existing ISC installation is running, enter the stopall command.
-See the Cisco IP Solution Center Infrastructure Reference , 5.1 for information about all WatchDog commands.
+See the Cisco IP Solution Center Infrastructure Reference, 5.2 for information about all WatchDog commands.

+Step 1

 Insert the ISC installation CD-ROM.

 When you insert the CD-ROM, the File Manager is invoked automatically.
 Do not use the File Manager to install the ISC product.
 Run the installation script from a terminal window.

-If you choose to remotely install over a wide area network, you must add two spaces at the end of eac field for which you modify the entry.
+If you choose to remotely install over a wide area network, you must add two spaces at the end of each field for which you modify the entry.
 This is to work around a potential problem that occurs when you have two or more SSH tunnels between your location and your installation machine's location.

+You can install as root or as the user you will designate as the ISC owner.
+If you want ISC to automatically restart when you reboot a server, it is recommended to install as root.
+If you choose not to do this, then you must restart ISC manually when rebooting a server.
-Open a terminal window and log in as root .
-Change to the CD ROM directory: \$ cd /cdrom/cdrom0 If you have an existing ISC installation with a database, you must back up your current database.
-See the instructions to back up and restore an ISC repository or create a standby system, as explained in Appendix C. "Backup and Restore of ISC Repository and Standby System".

-Step 5 Execute the ISC product installation script:
+- Step 2 Open a terminal window and log in as the identified UNIX user.

+- Step 3 Change to the CD ROM directory:

+- \$ cd /cdrom/cdrom0

+- Step 4 If you have an existing ISC installation with a database, you must back up your current database.
+See the instructions to back up and restore an ISC repository or create a standby system, as explained in Appendix C, "Backup and Restore of ISC Repository and Standby System". - Step 5 Execute the ISC product installation script: